VALENTINAMOVILSANDOVAL/otrec-dropsondes/README.md

 # otrec-dropsondes

-This repository contains a modular Python package designed to generate publication-quality, 3D-Var dropsonde data collected during the **OTREC (Organization of Tropical East Pacific Convection)** field campaign.
+This repository contains a modular Python package designed to generate publication-quality diagnostic plots of dropsonde analysis data collected during the OTREC (Organization of Tropical East Pacific Convection) field campaign.
+The tool pairs 3DVAR-gridded dropsonde data with thermodynamic and kinematic fields, applies case-specific spatial and vertical bounds, and exports high-resolution PDFs optimized for scientific journals.

 ## 📊 Data Source & Processing

-The radar data used in this project originates from the OTREC field campaign.
+The dropsonde data used in this project originates from the OTREC field campaign.

-* **Raw Data Access:** Datasets can be downloaded from the [UCAR Earth Observing Laboratory (EOL) OTREC portal](https://www.eol.ucar.edu/field_projects/otrec).
+* Raw Data Access: Datasets can be downloaded from the [UCAR Earth Observing Laboratory (EOL) OTREC portal](https://www.eol.ucar.edu/field_projects/otrec).
-* **Data Conversion:** The original data is provided in `.cdf` format.
-Before using this package, the files must be converted to standard NetCDF (`.nc`) format utilizing the **CANDIS** software suite, developed by David J. Raymond.
+* Data Processing: The original dropsonde data is processed and gridded using the CANDIS software suite, developed by David J. Raymond, which produces the 3DVAR analysis files (merge-1.nc) used by this package.
 Information and downloads for CANDIS can be found [here](https://kestrel.nmt.edu/~raymond/software/candis/candis.html).

 ## 📁 Package Architecture & Directory Structure